 Field Scope Туре Default Description id required string - A unique identifier for this impression within the context of the bid request (typically, value starts with 1, and increments up to n for n impressions). banner required for banner impressions object - A reference to a banner object.
 Either a banner or video object (or both if the impression could be either) must be included in an impression object.
 See Banner Object. video required for video impressions object - A reference to a video object.
 Either a banner or video object (or both if the impression could be either) must be included in an impression object.
 See Video Object. displaymanager recommended for video and native apps string - Name of ad mediation partner, SDK technology, or native player responsible for rendering ad (typically video or mobile).
-Used by some ad servers to customize ad code by partner. displaymanagerver recommended for video and native apps string - Version of ad mediation partner, SDK technology, or native player responsible for rendering ad (typically video or mobile).
+Used by some ad servers to customize ad code by partner. displaymanagerver recommended for video and native apps string Version of ad mediation partner, SDK technology, or native player responsible for rendering ad (typically video or mobile).
 Used by some ad servers to customize ad code by partner instl optional integer 0 1 if the ad is interstitial or full screen; else 0 (i.e., no). tagid optional string Identifier for specific ad placement or ad tag that was used to initiate the auction.
 This can be useful for debugging of any issues, or for optimization by the buyer. bidfloor optional float 0 Bid floor for this impression (in CPM of bidfloorcur). bidfloorcur optional string USD If bid floor is specified and multiple currencies supported per bid request, then currency should be specified here using ISO-4217 alphabetic codes.
-Note, this may be different from bid currency returned by bidder, if this is allowed on an exchange. iframebuster optional array of string None Array of names for supported iframe busters.
-Exchange specific. ext optional object - This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.
+Note, this may be different from bid currency returned by bidder, if this is allowed on an exchange. secure optional int Flag to indicate whether the impression requires secure HTTPS URL creative assets and markup.
+A value of "1" means that the impression requires secure assets.
+A value of "0" means non-secure assets.
+If this field is omitted the bidder should interpret the secure state is unknown and assume HTTP is supported. iframebuster optional array of string None Array of names for supported iframe busters.
+Exchange specific. pmp optional object A reference to the PMP object containing any Deals eligible for the impression object.
+See the PMP Object definition. ext optional object This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.